Transfer pricing France 2026: documentation, OECD methods and Pillar Two

 - Copies of key intra-group contracts

-These documents must be held available during a tax audit and submitted within 30 days of an administration request (verify applicable procedure under current law).
+These documents must be held available during a tax audit and submitted within 30 days of receipt of the administration's formal notice (a period that is regularly extendable).

 Country-by-Country Reporting (CbCR)#

-The country-by-country declaration (LPF art.
-L223 quinquies C) applies to groups with consolidated turnover exceeding EUR 750M.
+The country-by-country declaration (CGI art.
+223 quinquies C, form 2258-SD) applies to groups with worldwide consolidated turnover exceeding EUR 750M, filed electronically within 12 months of the year-end.
 It requires disclosure, for each jurisdiction, of revenues, pre-tax profit, taxes paid, headcount, capital, reserves and tangible assets.
 The DGFiP exchanges this data automatically with its foreign counterparts under multilateral tax conventions.

 Frequent risks: three friction zones#